whitakk/gatsby-whitakk/content/pages/business-strategy.md

 I am the analytics manager at the BCG Henderson Institute, BCG's internal think tank on the future of business strategy.
 I co-lead a  team of consultants and data scientists at the BHI's Strategy Lab, guiding research from ideation through writing for publication and presenting to corporate leaders.
 I have published on a number of quantitative and qualitative topics including resilience to economic downturns, business responses to Covid-19, corporate vitality and longevity, and the changing nature of competitive advantage.

-Selected publications are highlighted below; you can find more of my recent work on [my BCG page](https://www.bcg.com/about/people/experts/kevin-whitaker) and more from the BHI at [our website](https://bcghendersoninstitute.com/).
+Selected publications are highlighted below; you can find more of my recent work on [my BCG page](https://www.bcg.com/about/people/experts/kevin-whitaker) and more from the BHI at [its website](https://bcghendersoninstitute.com/).

 ### Selected publications: